 Open Up the Right Spaces

 Many homeowners want a more open layout, especially in older homes.
 Opening up a space can improve movement, light, and connection between rooms.
+But not every wall should be removed — the goal should be better function, not just openness.

-Open-layout renovation ideas include:
+Open-layout functional renovation ideas include:

 - Connecting the kitchen and dining area